 The Warner studios on Sunset advertising "Don Juan" at the Egyptian.
 Thanks to Cezar Del Valle for the photo from his collection.
 When the film had opened in New York on August 6, they were running various Vitaphone short subjects and a Vitaphone soundtrack for the feature.
 During the initial weeks of the run at the Egyptian the film was accompanied by the theatre's orchestra.
 There was no mention of Vitaphone in the ads or in the L.A.
 Times review appearing August 22.

-Vitaphone arrives: The Egyptian was the first Los Angeles theatres to be wired for sound and belatedly got the equipment during the run of "Don Juan."
-The gear was shipped west on a special express car and was first heard by the public on October 27.
+Vitaphone arrives: The Egyptian was the first Los Angeles theatre to be wired for sound.
+Well, other than several small downtown houses using the Gaumont Chronophone process around 1908.
+The Egyptian belatedly got the Western Electric Vitaphone equipment during the run of "Don Juan."
+The gear was shipped west on a special express car and was first heard by the public on October 27, 1926.
 An October 17 L.A.
 Times story noted that this would be the first engagement for Vitaphone west of Chicago.
 An October 21 Times story advised that "music lovers and film fans are eagerly awaiting the presentation here."

 In an October 19 L.A.
 Times ad Sid Grauman stated: "I firmly believe that Vitaphone will be one of the greatest sensations the Los Angeles public has ever known."
 An October 20 ad declared Vitaphone "the most marvelous discovery of all time."